 The data inputs are the starting point of an Alteryx workflow.
 In an ideal scenario, the first input should be a fixed asset data file free of any prior manipulations.
 This will ensure that the data stays consistent on a period-by-period basis.
 When configuring your data set, be sure to check your data for the Sage critical depreciation elements.
 These are the data elements that Sage requires to be included upon import of any asset information.

 After configuring the initial input, you will get into the more Sage-specific data inputs.
 I refer to the second data input as the “Sage Language” input.
 This contains the necessary details on an asset-level to ensure a successful input into the system.
 These include the property type, asset life, depreciation method, bonus percentage and the declining balance percentage.
 Generally, these can be joined to the original fixed asset data using an asset class or other asset type identification.
 The final data input is one that I only recommend for experienced Sage Fixed Assets users, which the SQL Server database tables.
 This allows you to connect, via Microsoft SQL Server Quick Connect, to the informational tables which store the Sage Fixed Asset data.

 When properly connecting and configuring the connection to the tables, it will allow you to seamlessly reference the data currently in the system and reconcile any current period activity.
-After properly importing the data inputs, it is time to move onto the data manipulation steps.
+After properly importing the data inputs, it is time to move onto the data wrangling steps.

-Step 2: Data Manipulations
+Step 2: Data Wrangling